mr-shadow00/Secret-Generator/README.md

 ## About

-This is a key generator.
+This is a self hosted key generator.
 You can use it to make 32,48,64 byte key in base64 and hex

 ## How to install